tc39/notes/meetings/2020-03/april-2.md

 SYG: I want to clarify something that MBS said, given that we handle this in this meeting, I don’t think it will be productive to discuss planning at the next plenary as DE suggested, I think if folks feel very strongly they should individually reach out to chairs or comment on Github and then the chair group synthesizes that feedback and comes up with a plan.
 I think devoting an hour to this at the next meeting will eat up an hour with no results.

-MBS: ONe thing we could do there SYG, which speaks to what LBR’s queue topic is - you’re going to be presenting on incubator calls soon, I think planning for meetings is something we could discuss in those incubator calls.
+MBS: ONe thing we could do there SYG, which speaks to what LEO’s queue topic is - you’re going to be presenting on incubator calls soon, I think planning for meetings is something we could discuss in those incubator calls.
 I would be willing to participate in these calls even if the chair groups is making the decision.

 BT: I also agree.
 What we can commit to as a chair group, is we will have a concrete proposal at the next meeting.
 And we’ll definitely have some conversation here, and I’m not comfortable with just saying here’s what we’re doing, but if there are no blocking issues we can then just shift to adopting that schedule.